 Based on the installation cost, you might think that your decision should be obvious: sod should be the way to go, right?
 It’s so much cheaper.

 Well, let’s look at Astroturf in the long term.

 Now comes the important part: what pays off bigger in the end?

 Here are all of the upkeep costs that you need to consider when purchasing Astroturf: 0.
 Yes, that’s right.
 There are zero upkeep costs for Astroturf.
-You install it and you’re done.
-No routine maintenance, no yearly inspection.
+You install it, and you’re done.
+No routine maintenance, and no yearly inspection.
 Nothing.